Pumpkin Chocolate Chip Muffins

 Dairy-Free Version: Omit the chocolate chips or use a dairy-free brand like Enjoy Life Chocolate Chips.

-Gluten-Free Version: Use this gluten-free Pumpkin Muffin recipe instead.
+Gluten-Free Version: Use our gluten-free Pumpkin Muffin recipe instead.
 It’s very similar and uses coconut flour instead of wheat flour.

 Pumpkin Alternative: You could use butternut squash puree instead of pumpkin.
-Here’s how to make your own.
+Here’s how to make butternut squash puree.
 Or try using sweet potato puree.

 Want More Pumpkin Recipes?